 Two freely accessible online courses, LEARN and TEACH, provide a mental health literacy foundation (with downloadable best-evidence-based curriculum resources).

-One in five young people suffer from a mental illness issue and a significant portion of those inflicted are a part of the student population at many universities.
-It often presents during adolescence and, if left unrecognized and untreated, can lead to considerable negative outcomes in physical and mental health, academic and vocational achievement, interpersonal relationships and other important life domains1.
-In spite of great need, many youth requiring mental health care do not receive it 2.
-Educators report that, even though they consider mental health to be very important to their students’ well-being, many do not feel they have the knowledge to support them.
+One in five young people suffer from a mental illness issue.
+It often presents during adolescence and, if left unrecognized and untreated, can lead to considerable negative outcomes in physical and mental health, academic and vocational achievement, interpersonal relationships and other important life domains.